RisingStack/react-easy-state/README.md

 ## State management overview

-Finding the right balance between local component state and global state stores is not always a trivial task.
+Finding the right balance between local component stores and global state stores is not always a trivial task.
 This section gives you some general guide lines when to use which.

 ### Reusable widgets

 This is an easy decision.
-Always use local component state for reusable components.
+Always use local component stores for reusable components.
 Depending on global stores would interfere with their reusability and break them.
 Check out the introductory [clock example](/examples/clock/) for some code.

 ### Application state